 In other words, I used high-quality files regardless.

-Now, there were a few instances where I felt like the Cobalt was a tad more refined sounding, but that could have just been my imagination and/or a placebo.
+Now, there were a few instances where I felt like the Cobalt was a tad more refined sounding, but that was probably my imagination and/or a placebo.

 Those examples were the exception and not the rule.

-If I had to guess, I’d say the folks over at AudioQuest gathered around their marketing round table and said something to the effect of:
+If I had to guess, I’d say the folks over at AudioQuest gathered around their marketing round table and said something to the effect of this:

 And lap it up they did, friends.